jason-c-daniels/Jcd.Threading/docs/Jcd.Tasks.MutexValue_T_.md

 ## MutexValue<T> Class

 A value wrapper for a [System.Threading.SemaphoreSlim](https://docs.microsoft.com/en-us/dotnet/api/System.Threading.SemaphoreSlim 'System.Threading.SemaphoreSlim') to block access during reads and writes.
-This results in singler writer or single reader access to the data.
+This results in single writer or single reader access to the data.

 ```csharp
 public sealed class MutexValue<T> :